apache/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-composite.md

     < HTTP/1.1 500 Server Error
     ...

 You should now receive an _HTTP 500 error_ response.
-So, even as the admin user, you can't write to the `/apps` section of the repository.
+So, even as the admin user you can't write to the `/apps` section of the repository.

 ## Mission Accomplished